In this article, you’ll find answers to questions like:

 3. WHO CAN HELP?

-Parents can seek help from Children’s Home Society and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
+You can seek help from Children’s Home Society of Florida and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
 They receive funding in part from the Department of Juvenile Justice and have agreements with the school district, Boswell and Gerlock say.

-• Marie Boswell, Delinquency Prevention specialist, Florida Department of Juvenile Justice, Office of Prevention and Victim Services
+• Marie Boswell, former delinquency prevention specialist, Florida Department of Juvenile Justice's Prevention and Victim Services

 • Barbara Gerlock, chair of Circuit 15 Juvenile Justice Advisory Board

 • Amy Simpson, former executive director, Boys Town South Florida